 A special guest blog by Megan Hann, who successfully managed The Green Party’s £236,000 crowdfunding campaign for the 2017 General Election.

-Megan will be sharing her knowledge in our online workshop, Crowdfunding for Charities and Social Enterprises on the 15th May.
+Megan is an expert facilitator on our online workshop, Crowdfunding for Charities and Social Enterprises.
 Find out more here.

 It might not feel like it, but now may actually be a good time to run a new fundraising campaign.
 We appreciate that many organisations don’t always have the time to develop and manage a crowdfunding campaign, and you may well be feeling more over-stretched than usual at the moment!
 Below we’ve laid out five reasons why now could be a good time to get your campaign going, we’ve listed reasons such as increased community spirit, higher online engagement and some people having surplus cash to give: